MECA-SNAKE/flipper-snake/README.md

-# Flipper - Snake Robot
+# Flipper - Snake Robot - Making Intellingent Things Project 2023 - Spring 2023
 Meet Flipper, an impressive snake robot measuring 1m20 and crafted from 13 intricately designed 3D-printed pieces.
 With its remarkable capabilities, Flipper elegantly navigates and explores its surroundings.
 This versatile robot boasts 3 distinct modes of motion: Inchworm, Concertina, and Undulation.
 The Inchworm mode enables precise inch-by-inch movement, the Concertina mode mimics the graceful accordion-like motion.
 In the Undulation mode, Flipper effortlessly slithers with a mesmerizing sinusoidal movement.
 Flipper's innovative design and diverse locomotion options make it a remarkable robotic creation.

 -- insert videos --